-WSL 2 is a major upgrade over the original version of WSL Microsoft introduced in 2017.
-More than a mere version bump, WSL 2 is faster, more versatile, and uses a real Linux kernel.
+WSL 2 is a big upgrade to the original WSL Microsoft introduced in 2017.
+More than a simple version bump, WSL 2 is faster, more versatile, and uses a real Linux kernel for the first time.

-And new Linux kernel updates are released as Windows 10 software updates — which is kinda crazy when you think about it!
+Plus, new Linux kernel updates will be released as Windows 10 software updates — which is kinda crazy when you think about it!

 “[This] new architecture presents a better platform for the WSL team to deliver features that make WSL an amazing way to run a Linux environment in Windows,” say Microsoft of the tech.

-And the best news is that it is much easier to install WSL on Windows 10, as our updated guide shows.
+And the best news is that it is much easier to install WSL on Windows 10, as this updated guide shows.

 Install WSL 2 on Windows 10